Charge Induction in Metals and Non-metals

 1. Short Introduction

-To understand this topic, we need to know about ‘free electrons’.
-These free electrons behave very similar to the gas atoms in a container.
+To understand Charge Induction, we need to first know about ‘free electrons’.
+These free electrons behave very similarly to the gas atoms in a container.
 Both of them are under continuous random motion throughout the space given to them.

 Application – Electroscope

-Free electrons are nothing but some loosely bonded valence electrons which come out of the atom very easily ; just as the loosely stitched button comes out of the shirt very easily : )
+Free electrons are nothing but some loosely bonded valence electrons that come out of the atom very easily, just as the loosely stitched button comes out of the shirt very easily!

 Note that :

-• A neutral body has equal number of positive charges and negative charges.
-Presence of free electrons doesn’t disturb the neutrality of the body as free electrons are also negative charges but the only difference being that ; they are free to move inside the body
+• A neutral body has an equal number of positive charges and negative charges.
+The presence of free electrons doesn’t disturb the neutrality of the body, as free electrons are also negative charges, but the only difference is that they are free to move inside the body

 2. Induction in Metal and Non-metals